davidnqd/lucidtail/README.md

 ### Simple Install

-To install lucidTAIL as a global package (which also adds the `lucidtail` command to your path):
+To install lucidTAIL as a global package:

 	npm install lucidtail -g

+This allows you to  (which also adds the `lucidtail` command to your path)

 ### Install from Git

+Clone the lucidTAIL repo:
 	git clone git://github.com/davidnqd/lucidtail.git

-You should now have a copy of lucidtail in ./lucidtail and you can execute `lucidtail/index.js` instead of `lucidtail`
+You should now be able to use `lucidtail/index.js` or `node lucidtail/index.js` instead of `lucidtail`.

-### Install locally
+### Non-global Install

 	npm install lucidtail

-You can then use lucidTAIL as a library in your scripts.
+You can then embed lucidtail ( i.e. `require('lucidtail')` ) in your scripts.

 `lucidtail` Command
 -------------------